dmlc/dmlc.github.io/_posts/2015-11-03-training-deep-net-with-R.markdown

 comments: true
 ---

-Deep learning has been an active field of reasearch for some years.
-However, the number of related packages in R is limited.
-There might be several reasons:
+Deep learning has been an active field of research for some years, there are breakthroughs in image and language understanding etc.

-- The training process of deep learning is usually very time consuming.
-People usually train a model on cluster of GPUs.
-However GPU computation is not popular in R yet.
-- If we want to use R to train a deep learning model, we might need to read the data into R. However R is not memory efficient enough, data operation in R is expesive.
-- The term "Deep Learning" actually means a field of neural network research.
-There are many models with different structures for different needs, it is a challenge to interface design.

-This blog post describes our new R package `mxnet` for deep learning tasks.
-This package is a wrapper of the deep learning library [`mxnet`](https://github.com/dmlc/mxnet).
-The package focuses on the above problems:

-- The architecture and computation is written in C++ efficiently, users can choose to train on CPU or GPU.
-- The C++ code can read and shuffle the data efficiently, users don't need to read the data into R when using the R interface.
-- `mxnet` has an easy-to-use system for network structure configuration, it is also wrapped so that R users can configure needed structure easily.

-Besides R, users also have choices of interfaces for python and julia.
-Here we will introduce the basics of the R package `mxnet`.
+However, there has yet been a good deep learning package  in R that comes state-of-art deep learning models, and the real GPU support to doing fast training on these models.

+In this post, we introduce [MXNetR](https://github.com/dmlc/mxnet/R-package), a R package that brings fast GPU computation and state-of-art deep learning to the R community.
+MXNet allows you to flexibly configure state-of-art deep learning models backed by the fast CPU and GPU back-end.
+This post will cover the following topics:

+- Train your first neural network in five minutes
+- Use MXNet for Handwritten Digits Classification Competition
+- Classify ***real world*** images using state-of-art deep learning models.

 ## Train your first neural network in five minutes